SwayZGl1tZyyy/n-days/README.md

-# vulnerabilities found & reported, but not fixed (n-days)
+# vulnerabilities found & reported, but not fixed

 This repository contains technical documentation of vulnerabilities discovered and responsibly disclosed by me.